Noel Rappin Writes Here

 Ruby And Its Neighbors: Smalltalk

-Smalltalk had a different kind of influence, since almost nothing of Smalltalk’s syntax made into Ruby.
+Smalltalk was the second major influence on Ruby's design.
+A different kind of influence, since almost nothing of Smalltalk's syntax made into Ruby.
 But many of the details of how objects work are directly inspired by Smalltalk, including the idea that every piece of data is part of the object system.

 Ruby And Its Neighbors: Perl